benjishults/extensible-examples/FactoryMethodAndTemplatePatternsInPractice.md

 For the sake of keeping the details very simple, let's say we get these business requirements:

-1. Validation: An entity of type `type1` must have a `case` value of `case1`.
+1. Validation: An entity of type `type1` must have a `case` value that starts with `case1`.
-1. Validation: An entity of type `type2` must have a `case` value of `case2`.
+1. Validation: An entity of type `type2` must have a `case` value that starts with `case2`.
-2. Processing: The processing of an entity of type `type1` should result in the return value of `case 1 executed`.
+2. Processing: The processing of an entity of type `type1` should result in the return value of `<case> executed - type 1`.
-2. Processing: The processing of an entity of type `type2` should result in the return value of `case 2 executed`.
+2. Processing: The processing of an entity of type `type2` should result in the return value of `Type 2 <case> executed`.
 3. Any other type should result in an error.
 4. All types of entities come in through the same channel.